Marla Ridenour: Game 7 World Series loss shouldn’t obscure special bond in Indians’ special season

 Cleveland Indians' Carlos Santana drives in Coco Crisp with a single in the third inning in Game 7 of the World Series against the Chicago Cubs on Wednesday at Progressive Field in Cleveland.
 (Michael Chritton/Akron Beacon Journal)

-Chicago Cubs' Ben Zobrist is safe at home as Cleveland Indians catcher Roberto Perez puts on a late tag during the fourth inning of Game 7 of the World Series against the Chicago Cubs on Wednesday at Progressive Field in Cleveland.
+Chicago Cubs' Kris Bryant is safe at home as Cleveland Indians catcher Roberto Perez puts on a late tag during the fourth inning of Game 7 of the World Series against the Chicago Cubs on Wednesday at Progressive Field in Cleveland.
 (Michael Chritton/Akron Beacon Journal)

 Chicago Cubs second baseman Javier Baez forces Lonnie Chisenhall and throws to double up Rajai Davis in the second inning in Game 7 of the World Series on Wednesday at Progressive Field in Cleveland.
 (Phil Masturzo/Akron Beacon Journal)